-This structure is the oldest surviving iron aqueduct in the world, which carried the Shrewsbury Canal over the River Tern.
+This structure is the oldest surviving iron aqueduct in the world that was navigable.
+It once carried the Shrewsbury Canal over the River Tern.
 You can walk in the trough because the canal no longer exists.
 It is an early example of cast iron civil engineering delivered by Thomas Telford who would go on to to use this material as a staple for some of his most famous works.

 |Engineers||Josiah Clowes & Thomas Telford|

 What is the best way to enjoy Longdon-on-Tern Aqueduct?

 The Longdon-on-Tern Aqueduct is accessed across a field from a public gate off the B5063 layby.
 If there are cattle in the field, stick to the edges and do not approach them, especially if there are calves present.
 They will most likely run along without bother.
 It is exceptionally muddy so walking boots are highly recommended.